• Reading time:25 mins read

 Pros:

-• Correct light scattering due to the o-ring seal and water-repellent coatings, purged with nitrogen, which prevents beading up moisture (during rain, sleet, snow) and condensation;
+• Correct light scattering due to the o-ring seal and water-repellent coatings purged with nitrogen, which prevents beading up moisture (during rain, sleet, snow) and condensation;

 • Extra-low dispersion prime glass;